-There has been no competition for the ESG Rapid Rehousing and ESG HMIS Agreements funds since 2012, when the rapid rehousing funding was completed.
-In 2018-2019 APH competed the Austin Resource Center for the Homeless (ARCH) Shelter Agreement and worked with the National Alliance to End Homelessness (NAEH) to redesign the shelter programs, which resulted in a reduction of shelter beds from 160 to 130; Day Resource Center services are now only available to shelter clients, and enrollment in housing-focused case management is required for all shelter clients.
-The Day Resource Center program also includes a number of services such as mental health care, legal assistance, and employment assistance provided by co-located agencies.
+In 2018-2019, Austin Public Health completed the Austin Resource Center for the Homeless (ARCH) Shelter Agreement and worked with the National Alliance to End Homelessness (NAEH) to redesign the shelter programs, which resulted in a reduction of shelter beds from 160 to 130; Day Resource Center services are now only available to shelter clients, and enrollment in housing-focused case management is required for all shelter clients.
+The Day Resource Center program also includes several services such as mental health care, legal assistance, and employment assistance provided by co-located agencies.
 In addition, ARCH also houses the Healthcare for the Homeless clinic operated by CommunityCare/Central Health.